This is the media: indifferent to suffering, insensitive to joy.

-Our sense of reality is created by two groups of people: those who produce media and those who consume it.
-Audiences are never quite as passive as they’re made out to be; they are active participants in the creation and perpetuation of a shared reality, because when we allow lies and misrepresentations to go unchallenged, we become complicit in trading reality for falsehood.
+Our sense of reality is created by two groups: those who produce media and those who consume it.
+Audiences are never quite as passive as they’re made out to be.
+They're active participants in the upholding of a shared reality, because when they allow lies to go unchallenged, they become complicit in trading reality for falsehood.

-Due to a never-ending barrage of misdirection over the last few decades, a sizable part of the world's population have come to sense the disparity between how uninformed they are and how informed they could potentially be.
-As a result, the collective mood towards mainstream outlets has become increasingly uniform: it is now considered a somewhat cheerful axiom to distrust the media, what with the perceived advent of “fake news” and all.
-But hardly anyone takes the extra step of considering what the implications of this widespread contempt are for both the general public and the media itself.
-For the public, most of whom seem happy to endure the continued presence of the very corporations they distrust, in spite of the divergence between their real-life experiences and the narratives offered up by news channels, it indicates a decline of the general discourse into the realm of theater.
-With its potential for creating endless entertainment, news has long since become a fought-over commodity, where outlets target their demographics to sell a product that the audience then uses to reflect the righteousness of their lives back to themselves.
+Due to an endless barrage of misdirection over the last few decades, a sizable part of the world's population has come to sense the disparity between how uninformed they are and how informed they could be.
+As a result, the collective mood towards mainstream platforms has become increasingly uniform; it is now considered a somewhat cheerful axiom to distrust the mass media.
+But hardly anyone takes the extra step of considering what the implications are of this widespread contempt.
+For the public, most of whom seem happy to endure the continued presence of the very outlets they distrust, it indicates a decline of the general discourse into the realm of theater.
 For the media, their loss of standing in people's minds indicates an abdication of their professed role as "watchdog of the public interest" and a forfeiture of their presumed authority to mediate the civil order.
-On TV and online, the news, like everything else, is presented, unapologetically, as entertainment - scandal-driven, filled with celebrities and chasing after ratings, forever inclined to answer their critics with the longstanding refrain of “We're just giving the people what they want, and we have the receipts to prove it ".
+On TV and online, the news, like everything else, is presented unapologetically as entertainment - scandal-driven, filled with celebrities and chasing after ratings, forever inclined to answer their critics with the longstanding refrain of, "We're just giving the people what they want, and we have the receipts to prove it ".

 In the West, everyone may be entitled to an opinion, but these are opinions of a different order than in centuries past.
-It would probably be more accurate to call them "emotions” rather than “opinions”, which would explain why they change from week to week.
-The triumph of fiat opinion and mere conjecture over being informed and educated is the result of a longstanding disinformation campaign waged by the media.
-In fact, contemporary mass media has altered the very meaning of "being informed" by creating the illusion of knowing something, but actually leading its viewers away from knowing.
-The purpose of their messaging is, after all, to persuade, distract, entertain or misdirect; anything but to actually inform or enlighten.
-It's as if you were to pass an antique store with a "Laundry Done Here" sign in the window, and come back with your dirty clothes to be washed, only to find that the sign was merely a store item for sale.
+It would be more accurate to call them "emotions", which would explain why they change from week to week.
+The triumph of fiat opinion and conjecture over being informed and educated is the result of a longstanding disinformation campaign waged by the media.
+In fact, contemporary mass media has altered the very meaning of "being informed" by creating the illusion of knowing whilst actually leading its viewers towards ignorance.
+The purpose of their messaging is, after all, to persuade, entertain or misdirect; anything but to actually inform or enlighten.
+It's as if you were to pass an antique store with a "Laundry Done Here" sign in the window and came back with your dirty clothes to be washed, only to find that the sign was merely a store item for sale.
 But if challenged, the store, much like the media, can always take cover of behind a screen of plausible deniability: "Sorry, but this an antique store.
 We sell all kinds of things here ".

 greekspeek for thought

-To the people who point fingers and call me a hypocrite because they caught me watching CNN that one time: just because I use the public bathroom, doesn't mean you should go there and set up camp, with your sleeping bag and toothbrush.
+To the people who point fingers and call me a hypocrite because they caught me watching CNN that one time: just because I use the public bathroom doesn't mean I set up camp there with my sleeping bag and toothbrush.
 I might chose to see what the media puts out from time to time, but that's very different from people who rely on it for their worldview.

 If the news is fake, imagine how bad history must be.